-I have to admit, that once upon a time, when someone told me they didn’t want children, particularly when that person was someone of the fairer sex, my eyes practically popped in disbelief.
+I have to admit, that once upon a time, when someone told me they were not going to have children, particularly when that person was someone of the fairer sex, my eyes practically popped in disbelief.

 In my head my train of thought used to follow something along these lines…